The cool and the cruel: separating hard parts of LWE secrets: Statistical Tests and Analysis

 \para{Samples needed for cruel bit recovery.} We now derive $M$, the number of reduced samples needed to verify cruel bit guesses, and consequently the amount of pre-processing resources needed for our attack.
 Since in practice the distribution of residuals is indistinguishable from uniform over $[0,q]$ when the cruel bits are incorrectly chosen, we frame the task of identifying correct cruel bits as distinguishing from uniform.
 As describe in Section \ref{sec:practical}, we do so by measuring the variance.
 First, we calculate $\hat{\sigma}^2(x)$ over $M$ reduced samples via

 We can construct a lower confidence bound $\iota$ for the variance under the null hypothesis of uniformity, assuming a Gaussian distribution of $\hat{\sigma}^2$ under the CLT:

-where $G^{-1}$ is the percent point function of $\mathcal{N}(0,1)$ and $\sigma_{\mathcal{U}_q}^2$ (resp. $\sigma^2_{\mathcal{U}_q^2}$) is the distribution variance of $x$ (resp. $x^2$) under the null hypothesis of uniformity. $\alpha$ is the type-I error, i.e. the probability of rejecting a true null hypothesis.
-Since we are brute-forcing a large number of possible solutions, the type-I error, $\alpha$ should be small (i.e. $\alpha <$ the inverse of the number of secret candidates).
+where $G^{-1}$ is the percent point function of $\mathcal{N}(0,1)$ and $\sigma_{\mathcal{U}_q}^2$ (resp. $\sigma^2_{\mathcal{U}_q^2}$) is the distribution variance of $x$ (resp. $x^2$) under the null hypothesis of uniformity. $\alpha$ is the false negative error, i.e. the probability of rejecting a true null hypothesis.
+Since we are brute-forcing a large number of possible solutions, the false negative error $\alpha$ should be small (i.e. $\alpha <$ the inverse of the number of secret candidates).

-Given $\alpha$ and $\beta$ type-II error (the probability of failing to reject a false null hypothesis), we can estimate the minimum number of samples needed for our attack to succeed with probability $\approx 1-\beta$ using CLT (see \ref{sec:m_formula_dx} for more details):
+Given $\alpha$ and $\beta$ false positive error (the probability of failing to reject a false null hypothesis), we can estimate the minimum number of samples needed for our attack to succeed with probability $\approx 1-\beta$ using CLT (see \ref{sec:m_formula_dx} for more details):

 where $ \sigma_{\mathcal{G}_q}$ resp. $ \sigma_{\mathcal{G}_q^2}$ is the standard deviation of $x$ resp. $x^2$ when $x\sim \mathcal{G}_q$ i.e. discrete centered Gaussian mod $q$.
 Table~\ref{tab:datasummary} gives concrete calculations of $M$ for various $h$ secrets.